 - Keep Your Pet Away from Poisonous Plants: This tip might seem obvious but a lot of pet owners will be unaware of the types of plants they need to avoid.
 Luckily, Dr. Justine Lee has pinpointed the outdoor and indoor plants to keep your dogs and cats well away from.

 - Give Your Pets the Right Food: While this tip might seem really obvious, the question to ask yourself is how do you know the food you are giving your pet is the right food.
-For dog owners, there is one really great way to stay on top of the various dog food options and that is by following the great Dog Food Insider blog which posts regular and in-depth dog food reviews.
-Lastly, puppies require additional nutritions so ensure you are feeding them a quality puppy food or organic dog food.
+For dog owners, one great way to stay on top of the various dog food options is to check out our expert pet food reviews where we post regular and in-depth dog food reviews.
+Amazon’s Wag line of pet food products earned a high 4.3-star rating from our resident veterinarian.
+None of the Wag recipes use added grain, corn, and wheat or artificial colors, flavors, or chemical preservatives.
+Another great, healthy option is to use a fresh dog food delivery service.
+These services deliver the freshest dog food made from the finest-quality ingredients straight to your door, so you there’s zero meal prep.
+Lastly, puppies require additional nutrition, so ensure you are feeding them a quality puppy food or organic dog food.

 The following resources can help you stay on top of the latest developments in pet healthcare.

-Pet Nutrition: The Halifax Veterinary Hospital blog is a really valuable resource for expertise on a range of issues like pet nutrition, dog care, and impulse control.
+Pet Nutrition: The Tufts Veterinary Medical Center Pet Foodology Blog is a really valuable resource for expertise on a range of issues like pet nutrition, dog care, and impulse control.

 Pet Welfare: The American Veterinary Medical Association (AVMA) is a not-for-profit association representing more than 89,000 vets.
 Their website contains a knowledge base which contains some great information on pet welfare among other topics.